I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Flowering Shrubs and bushes like roses, are pruned not only for health, but for blooms and fullness.

-CAN WE PRUNE FOR THE WRONG REASONS?
+PRUNING FOR THE WRONG REASONS

 WHY DO WE PRUNE?